Summer Intermediate School Information

 Please review the Changes and Refunds page before purchasing your summer school class.

-Please click on the below links for a printable PDF of the Summer Intermediate Schedules.
+Please click on the below links for a printable PDF of the Summer Intermediate Schedules from 2024 (check back in January for 2025 Schedules)

 Palos Verdes Intermediate School - Summer 2024 - Class Options by Period